 It is worth pointing out that both Iberian powers led the world in oceanic navigation at the time (publishing cartography, navigation charts and important early treatises on navigation), and, as a result, came into competition during the Age of Discoveries of the 15th and 16th centuries.
-Both countries were involved – Spain to a greater extent, as the Castilian Crown financed and organised the expedition – in the first global circumnavigation (1519-1522) by Ferdinand Magellan and Juan Sebastián Elcano, completed by the latter.
+The Castilian Crown financed and organised the expedition of the first global circumnavigation (1519-1522) by Ferdinand Magellan (Portuguese-born) and Juan Sebastián Elcano, completed by the latter.
 Interestingly, Portugal tried to stop them on several occasions.
 Needless to say, other European nations did not recognise this treaty, eventually following their own colonial ambitions.

 Both Spain and Portugal continued their explorations in their respective spheres of influence.
 However, a new conflict began when both powers arrived in the Far East, and wished to gain control of the Moluccas (known as the Spice Islands), and the territory’s lucrative spice trade.
 Spain had arrived first, on the Magellan-Elcano expedition, and claimed the right of discovery, but Portugal argued that the territory fell into their sphere according to the Treaty of Tordesillas.

 The Treaty of Zaragoza was signed on 22 April 1529 by King John III and the Emperor Charles V, in order to solve the dispute over the Moluccas.
-It did not modify the agreement of Tordesillas, but it added another line of division on the east, 297.5 leagues east of the Moluccas – or 17° east, of the Maluku Islands – leaving the Eastern part to Spain and the Western part (which included the Moluccas) to Portugal.
+It did not modify the agreement of Tordesillas, but it added another line of division on the east, 297.5 leagues east of the Moluccas, leaving the Eastern part to Spain and the Western part (which included the Moluccas) to Portugal.
 However, to reach this agreement Portugal had to pay 350,000 ducats in gold to Spain, in order that the Spanish renounce their rights over the Moluccas.
 There was a cancellation clause for Spain, in the event of returning the money to Portugal.